FREDERICK -- Until yesterday, Howard County's only previous state baseball title belonged to Glenelg in 1983.

 Deming's three hits equaled his previous hit total for the playoffs.

-Glenelg then broke it open with four in the sixth inning.
+Glenelg then broke it open with its four-run sixth inning.